Audiomack: History

-In December 2021, Audiomack launched Supporters, a "feature that will enable loyal fans to tip their favorite artist’s music."
-Fans fund artists or rights holders directly by purchasing ‘support badges’ for individual song and album releases.
+In December 2021, Audiomack launched Supporters, a "feature that will enable loyal fans to tip their favorite artist's music."
+Fans fund artists or rights holders directly by purchasing 'support badges' for individual song and album releases.
 Warner Music Group, which was Audiomack's first major label partner, signed on as the first major label participant in "Supporters."
 Other participating partners include Amuse, AudioSalad Direct, DistroKid, EMPIRE, FUGA, Stem, and Vydia.

-Audiomack reaches more than 20 million monthly users globally, as of December 2021.